WireGuard

 - N-byte encrypted data

 N-byte encrypted data is the MTU value we need.
-Depending on whether the endpoint is IPv4 or IPv6, the specific values can be 1440 (IPv4) or 1420 (IPv6).
-If in a special environment, subtract additional bytes accordingly (e.g., subtract 8 more bytes for PPPoE over home broadband).
+Depending on whether the endpoint is IPv4 or IPv6, the specific value can be 1440 (IPv4) or 1420 (IPv6).
+If you are in a special network environment, you may need to subtract more (e.g., home broadband PPPoE requires an extra -8).

 peers: [ Peers ]

-List of peer servers, where each entry is a server configuration.
+List of peers, where each item is a peer configuration.

 Peers